 This command generates a random identity and address, every time.
 To run, this command you need to install ‘rig‘ using apt or yum.

 4. aview Command

 How about viewing an image in ASCII format on the terminal?
 We must have a package ‘aview‘ installed, just apt or yum it.
-I’ve an image named ‘elephant.jpg‘ in my current working directory and I want view it on terminal as ASCII format.
+I’ve got an image named ‘elephant.jpg‘ in my current working directory and I want to view it on the terminal as ASCII format.

 $ asciiview elephant.jpg -driver curses